Germany's Dolphin Trust was a pyramid scheme, causing devastation for investors | DW | 05.05.2021

 Justus von Buchwalt, an insolvency administrator working on the case, told RTE for its recent report: "There are strong indications that Dolphin Trust was a pyramid scheme."

 The investigation is continuing.
 In March, Smethurst's home was raided by police, who seized computer servers and files.
-Finding out exactly what happened to all the money will be a complicated task, although it is clear that Smethurst's wife, Kerstin Manuela Lenz, directly benefited, having been loaned several million by the company over the years.
+Finding out exactly what happened to all the money will be a complicated task, although it is clear that Smethurst's wife, Kerstin Manuela Lenz (pictured at the top of the article, left), directly benefited, having been loaned several million by the company over the years.

-The case is shining another unwelcome light on Germany's corporate sector and in particular on its financial and corporate regulators, so battered by Wirecard and other recent scandals.
+The case is shining another unwelcome light on Germany's corporate sector and, in particular, its financial and corporate regulators, so battered by Wirecard and other recent scandals.

 Financial advisers in Ireland, the UK and elsewhere are also facing heavy scrutiny for selling Dolphin Trust as an investment for so long.